BlueBrain/nexus/src/main/paradox/docs/api/1.1/error-signaling.md

 Example
 :   @@snip [error-example.json](assets/error-example.json)

-While the format only specifies `_code` and `_message` fields, additional fields may be presented for additional information in certain scenarios.
+In addition to mandatory `@type` and `reason` fields, arbitrary fields may be present for extra information in certain scenarios.